 An inscription from Angkor Borei (K.600), dated Friday, January 21, 612 A.D., is one of the earliest pre-Angkorian writings referring to the sound.
 It is, however, only a list of servants with their function and name, but it gives us valuable testimony on the functional hierarchy of the dancers, singers and musicians in a temple.
 Moreover, the informative value of the names of the servants informs us of an essential feature of their artistic, moral or physical personality.

-* The name kañjaṅ is indeterminate but we translate it by zither because it's the only instrument both indispensable and absent.
+* The name kañjaṅ was indeterminate before our research but now we know it is the zither because it is the only instrument both essential and absent.
 This name will not reappear in later inscriptions.
 Similarly, we translate lāhv, which will later be spelled lāv, by lute after having exhausted all other known possibilities.

 Carumatī/ Beautiful as a parrot

 Priyasenā/ Beloved Servant

 Madanapriyā/ A cheerful gaiety